 So, we can say that our approach worked perfectly and we are able to paste an Excel table into Word.

 Read More: How to Put a Large Excel Table into Word

 3. Changing Page Orientation

-This method is the easiest one to paste Excel table into word as a landscape format.
+This method is the easiest one to paste an Excel table into Word in a landscape format.
 We are going to use the same table to show the approach to you.
 The steps of this process are given below:

 - Select the entire range of cells B4:D14.